13100D/cxlmemsim/README.md

 # CXLMemSim and MEMU

 # CXLMemSim
-The CXL.mem simulator uses target latency for simulating CPU perspective, taking ROB and different cacheline states into account from the application level.
-It supports both standalone operation and client-server mode for flexible testing scenarios.
+The CXL.mem simulator provides a server-client architecture for simulating CXL Type 3 memory devices, with support for different memory management policies, workload replay, and performance analysis.

 ## Quick Start